 Fortified town Woudrichem, or Woerkum, as its inhabitants say, is the only town in the Biesbosch Line.
 In the 9th century, a marketplace arose on a bank embankment.
 Today this is where Hoogstraat and Molenstraat intersect.
 This place is still the heart of the fortified town.

-The fortress of Woudrichem is small.
+The fortified town of Woudrichem is small.
 Perfect for exploring on foot.
 Wander through the old streets and past all the historical highlights: the Martinus Church, the mill, the city walls, the historic harbor and the prisoners' gate.

 Mill Nooit Gedagt